It is fairly common for movies to become television series and vice versa in

 pajamas.
 Back then that was not something found in a single woman’s home.
 The

-housekeeper tells the detectives they might belong to a Mr. Henderson, a man the
+housekeeper tells the detectives they might belong to a Mr. Henderson, the

 victim previous dated.
 She also had a prior relationship with another man, Frank

-Niles (Howard Duff).
-It is noted that some expensive pieces of jewelry were
+Niles (Howard Duff), noting that some expensive pieces of jewelry were missing.

-missing.
-From the audience perspective all of this cast the victim in a morally
+From the audience perspective all of this cast the victim in a morally dubious

-dubious light.
-This was further exasperated when the detectives locate and
+light.
+This was further exasperated when the detectives locate and question the

-question the model’s psychiatrist, Dr. Stoneman (House Jameson), who prescribed
+model’s psychiatrist, Dr. Stoneman (House Jameson), who prescribed the pills

-the pills found in Dexter’s apartment.
-Her parents are notified and asked about
+found in Dexter’s apartment.
+Her parents are notified and asked about their

-their daughter informing them she was obsessed with the rich and famous, moving
+daughter informing them she was obsessed with the rich and famous, moving out of

 Piece by piece Muldoon and Halloran gather the facts to isolate suspects and